-Tacitus tells us that a rumor existed where Augustus paid a highly covert visit to the island to see Postumus in 13 AD to apologize and to give him notice of plans to return him to Rome.
-Augustus was supposed to have travelled to Planasia with a trusted friend, Paullus Fabius Maximus, and made him swear to secrecy about the matter.
+Tacitus tells us that a rumor existed that Augustus paid a highly covert visit to the island to see Postumus in 13 AD to apologize and to give him notice of plans to return him to Rome.
+Augustus was supposed to have traveled to Planasia with a trusted friend, Paullus Fabius Maximus, and made him swear to secrecy about the matter.
 Maximus reportedly told his wife, Marcia, who mentioned it to Livia.
-Maximus was soon then found dead, and Marcia subsequently claimed she was responsible for his death.
+Maximus was soon found dead, and Marcia claimed she was responsible for his death.
 Livia is said to have poised Augustus by applying the poison to the figs on the tree in the garden since Augustus was fearful of being poisoned.
 He may have indeed learned of Livia’s plots over the years.